mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 Langchain is a framework that helps take away the heavy lifting when programming against LLMs including OpenAI, Bedrock and LLaMa.
 It's useful for prototyping and learning because it takes away a lot of the boilerplate work that we'd normally do, it comes with some predefined templates, and the ability to 'use' tools.
 The general consensus, currently, is that it's a great way to start, although for an actual production application a developer might want more control over the interaction, and end up doing it themselves.
 Either way, it's a good place to start for a tutorial at least.

-Once your Python notebook ready, install langchain and openai in a cell.
+Once your Python notebook is ready, install langchain and openai in a cell.

 ```python
 ! pip install langchain openai